 6. How does recruiting CRM improve candidate experience?

-Recruiting CRM improves candidate experience by enabling faster communication, personalised engagement, and better tracking of candidate interactions throughout the hiring process.
+Recruiting CRM improves candidate experience through faster, personalised communication, consistent follow-ups and clearer status updates throughout the recruitment process.